-On November 6th, 2012, the residents of Washington’s new 10th Congressional District elected Denny Heck to be the district’s first member of the United States House of Representatives.
-Heck chose not to run for re-election in the 2020 election year, ran for the Lieutenant Governor position in his home state, won that office on November 3, 2020, and was sworn in as Washington State’s Lieutenant Governor on January 11, 2021.
-He presides over the State Senate, and takes over the duties of the Governor when the Governor is out of state or otherwise unable to act as Governor.
+In 2020, after serving for eight years as the first representative of Washington’s new 10th Congressional District, Denny Heck was elected Lieutenant Governor of Washington.
+He won that office on November 3, 2020, and was sworn in as Washington State’s Lieutenant Governor on January 11, 2021.
+Lt.
+Governor Heck presides over the State Senate, and takes over the duties of the Governor when he is out of state or otherwise unable to act as Governor.

-While in Congress, his top priorities were creating jobs, growing our economy, advocating for military families and veterans, and protecting the health and natural beauty of the Puget Sound’s environment.
-Congressman Heck was the only Member of Congress from the Pacific Northwest that served on the House Financial Services Committee.
-He was a member of the Financial Institutions and Consumer Credit subcommittee, Oversight and Investigations subcommittee and Monetary Policy and Trade subcommittee
+While in Congress, Heck’s top priorities were creating jobs, growing the nation’s economy, advocating for military families and veterans, and protecting the health and natural beauty of the Puget Sound region.
+Congressman Heck was the only Member of Congress from the Pacific Northwest who served on the House Financial Services Committee.
+He was a member of the Financial Institutions and Consumer Credit subcommittee, Oversight and Investigations subcommittee, and Monetary Policy and Trade subcommittee

-In the decade prior to his election to Congress, Heck successfully grew several small businesses in Washington State.
-One of those small businesses, which specializes in workplace education, was started in Olympia with only two employees.
-Today it employs more than 300 people throughout the United States and has continued to grow in recent years.
+In the decade prior to his election to Congress, Heck successfully created and grew several small businesses in Washington State.
+One of those businesses, which specializes in workplace education, was started in Olympia with only two employees.
+Today it employs more than 300 people throughout the United States and continues to grow.
 Lieutenant Governor Heck was also an original investor in Real Networks, the digital entertainment company that pioneered streaming media on the Internet.

 Lieutenant Governor Heck is a native Washingtonian and graduated from The Evergreen State College in 1973.
 He has been married since 1976 to Paula Fruci Heck, an educator who began her career as a teacher and retired as principal at Jefferson Middle School in Olympia.
 He and Paula have lived in Olympia for over 30 years and together they have two sons, Bob and Trey.